Sam Allardyce was head coach of West Bromwich Albion, his eighth Premier League club, from December 2020 to May 2021.

 After being appointed in October 2015, Allardyce successfully avoided relegation as the Black Cats lost only one of the final 11 matches.

-Prior to the 2016/17 season, Allardyce was chosen as the next England manager with Sunderland announcing the departure of "Big Sam" on 22 July 2016 before leaving the national job two months later.
+Prior to the 2016/17 season, Allardyce was chosen as the next England manager with Sunderland announcing he would leave on 22 July 2016.
+His time in charge of the Three Lions would last just two months.

 He took over as manager of Crystal Palace on 23 December 2016, a day after the departure of Alan Pardew, with the club lying in 17th position in the Premier League with 15 points from 17 matches.